SiddharthManjul/Web-Scrapper/README.md

 ```
 In summary, this code checks to make sure the Recipient and Quantity Tags have been provided, initializes the balances of the person sending the message and the Recipient if they dont exist and then attempts to transfer the specified quantity to the Recipient in the Balances table.
 If the transfer was successful a Debit-Notice is sent to the sender of the original message and a Credit-Notice is sent to the Recipient.
 If there was insufficient balance for the transfer it sends back a failure message.
 The line if not msg.Tags.Cast then Means were not producing any messages to push if the Cast tag was set.
 This is part of the ao protocol.
 #### CreateStream Handler
 This Handler initializes the stream by taking receiver's address, Streaming Token, Vesting Start Date, Vesting End Date as Input from the End User through Frontend.
+The code sets up a handler for the 'createStream' action.
+When a message with the appropriate action tag is received, it checks for the presence and type of Recipient and Quantity tags.
+If these tags are valid, it prints the start time of the stream, sends a message back to the sender with the details of the created stream, and prints a success message.
 ```Lua
  Handlers.add('createStream', Handlers.utils.hasMatchingTag('Action', 'CreateStream'), function(msg)
      assert(type(msg.Tags.Recipient) == 'string', 'Recipient is required!')